kalaspuff/tomodachi/README.md

 A function which will be called if the **HTTP request would result in a 4XX** `status_code`.
-You may use this for example to set up a custom handler on \"404 Not Found\" or \"403 Forbidden\" responses.
+You may use this for example to set up a custom handler on "404 Not Found" or "403 Forbidden" responses.

 ------------------------------------------------------------------------